Czech Republic national football team: Current squad

-The following squad was called up for the friendly matches against Faroe Islands and Turkey on 16 and 19 November 2022, respectively.
+The following players were called up for the friendly match against San Marino and for the 2026 FIFA World Cup qualification match against Gibraltar on 13 and 17 November 2025, respectively.

-Caps and goals as of 19 November 2022, after the match against Turkey.
+Caps and goals updated as of 17 November 2025 after the match against Gibraltar.

 Recent call-ups

 The following players have also been called up to the Czech Republic squad within the last twelve months: